-Flat and Elongated Particles: Coarse aggregate to be used as a temporary riding surface during construction activities or as the final riding surface after construction shall contain not more than 30 percent by mass of aggregate particles retained on and above the 3/8-inch sieve having a maximum to minimum dimensional ratio greater than 5 as determined in accordance with ASTM D4791.
+Flat and Elongated Particles: Coarse aggregate to be used as a temporary riding surface during construction activities or as the final riding surface after construction shall not contain more than 30% by mass of aggregate particles retained on and above the 3/8-inch sieve having a maximum to minimum dimensional ratio greater than 5 as determined in accordance with ASTM D4791.

+Specific Gravity: Specific gravity will be tested in accordance with AASHTO T85.